-Employees should ensure that the designated institution is capable of accepting electronic transfers (most are).
-On paydays employees will receive a check stub along with confirmation of CSULB Research Foundation Employee Handbook deposit.
-Direct Deposit requires that the first payday after enrollment be a "pre-note" test period with the financial institution.
-If the pre-note is cleared, Direct Deposit will begin with the following pay period.
+Employees should ensure that their designated financial institution is capable of accepting electronic transfers.
+On paydays, employees will be able to verify receipt of payment via their electronic paystub.
+Instructions for accessing paystubs electronically can be found on the Research Foundation website under Forms / Payroll tab.

+Important - Direct Deposit requires that the first payday after enrollment be considered a "pre-note" test period with the financial institution.
+If the pre-note is successful and clearance is provided, Direct Deposit will begin the following pay period.